mayubo2333/mayubo2333.github.io/_pages/about.md

 My name is Yubo Ma, a third-year Ph.D. candidate in School of Computer Science and Engineering at Nanyang Technological University (NTU).
 I am co-advised by Prof. [Aixin Sun](https://personal.ntu.edu.sg/axsun/) and Prof. [Yixin Cao](https://sites.google.com/view/yixin-homepage).
 I received my B.Eng. degree in Electronic Engineering from Tsinghua University in 2020.
 My research interests lie in event-centric information extraction (including event detection and event argument extraction) and tool-augmented large language models.
 Currently, I am also a research intern at Microsoft Research (MSR) & Azure AI.

+I'm finding internship position during 2024 fall - 2025 spring (part-time or remote preferred).
+Feel free to send me an email at yubo001@e.ntu.edu.sg if your team has open positions.
+Thanks!

 # 🔥 News
 - *2023.10*: One paper accepted to EMNLP2023 (Findings)!